seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_pdf.md

 //ST: 'Escape' to see all sides, F11 for full screen

-== download a network file for this tutorialhttps://tinyurl.com/gephi-tuto-3
+== download a network file for practice
-//ST: download a network file for this tutorial
+//ST: download a network file for practice

 //ST: !